BJP holds protest against Delhi govt over liquor policy | Law-Order

 - India

-Several BJP leaders, including South Delhi MP Ramesh Bidhuri, and party workers on Friday held a protest here against the Kejriwal government's now-scrapped liquor policy.
+Several BJP leaders, including Delhi MPs Ramesh Bidhuri and Parvesh Verma, and party workers on Friday held a protest here against the AAP government's now-scrapped liquor policy.

-They were raising slogans against Delhi Chief Minister Arvind Kejriwal and demanding his resignation.
+They raised slogans against Delhi Chief Minister Arvind Kejriwal and demanded his resignation.

 There was heavy police deployment in the central part of the city.
-Deen Dayal Upadhyaya Marg, where the Aam Aadmi Party office is located, was barricaded to restrict the movement of vehicles.
+The Deen Dayal Upadhyay Marg, where the Aam Aadmi Party office is located, was barricaded to restrict the movement of vehicles.

+''Several workers of BJP have gathered near the AAP office demanding the resignation of Chief Minister Arvind Kejriwal.
+Delhi BJP will intensify this protest.
+The Vidhan Sabha will start from March 17 and all MLAs of the BJP will demand the resignation of Kejriwal.
+The protest will continue till Kejriwal tenders his resignation,'' said Leader of the Opposition in Delhi Assembly Ramvir Singh Bidhuri said.

+The protesters broke the first layer of barricading and moved towards AAP's office where police installed a second layer of barricades.
+A drone was also deployed to keep a watch on the protest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)